usdoj-crt/beta-ada/_pages/notices/_posts/2024-08-08-mde-fact-sheet.md

 compact: true
 sidenav: true
 print: true
-notice_text: Rule on Accessibility of Medical Diagnostic Equipment Under Title II PUblished
+notice_text: Title II Medical Diagnostic Equipment Final Rule Signed by the Attorney General
-notice_link: Learn more about the rule's requirements
+notice_link: Learn about the rule's requirements
 tags:
   - medical care
   - title ii
 lead: The Department of Justice (Department) is publishing a final rule updating the regulation for Title II of the Americans with Disabilities Act (ADA).
 The final rule has specific requirements about accessible medical diagnostic equipment (MDE).
-description: The Department of Justice published a Notice of Proposed Rulemaking (NPRM) on July 20, 2023 explaining how we propose updating the regulations for Title II of the Americans with Disabilities Act (ADA) to add more specific requirements about medical diagnostic equipment.
-This fact sheet gives a plain language summary of the technical standards that state and local governments would have to follow to meet their existing obligations under Title II of the ADA.
+description: This fact sheet gives a plain language summary of the technical standards that state and local governments would have to follow to meet their existing obligations under Title II of the ADA.
-publish-date: 2024-07-17 00:00:00
+publish-date: 2024-08-08 00:00:00
 ---
 **Purpose of this fact sheet:**  This fact sheet gives a summary of the rule.
 It provides introductory information about the rule, particularly for people who may not have a legal background.